 In the recent past, the ISRO has also joined hands with Niti Aayog and the Department for Promotion of Industry and Internal Trade (DPIIT) to encourage space start-ups in the country.

 However, Sivan emphasized on the need to make outer space safe and that it is a collective responsibility of the government and non-government agencies to ensure that.

-The six-month-long Expo 2020 Dubai, which began early on October 1, will run till March 31, next year.
+The six-month-long Expo 2020 Dubai, which began early on October 1, will run till March 31.
 Among the 192 participating countries, India has the biggest pavilion in the expo.
 Fifteen states and nine central ministries from India are participating in this expo.

 The India Pavilion features an innovative kinetic facade made up of 600 individual colorful blocks.
 It is developed as a mosaic of rotating panels that will depict different themes as they rotate on their axis.
-It represents the theme of ‘India on the move’ and is a unique amalgam of the rich heritage and technological advances of the nation, according to an official statement.
+It represents the theme of ‘India on the move and is a unique amalgam of the nation’s rich heritage and technological advances, according to an official statement.